High-frequency impact treatment

-The high-frequency impact treatment or HiFIT – Method is the treatment of welded steel constructions at the weld transition to increase the fatigue strength.
+High-frequency impact treatment (HiFIT) is the treatment of welded steel constructions at the weld transition to increase fatigue strength.

 Features

-The durability and life of dynamically loaded, welded steel structures is determined in many cases by the welds, in particular the weld transitions.
-Through selective treatment of the transitions (grinding (abrasive cutting), abrasive blasting, hammering, etc.), the durability of many designs increase significantly.
-Hammering methods have proven to be particularly effective treatment methods and were within the joint project REFRESH extensively studied and developed.
-The HiFIT (High-Frequency Impact Treatment (also called HFMI (High Frequency Mechanical Impact))) process is such a hammering method that is universally applicable, requires only a low tech equipment and still offers high reproducibility and the possibility for quality control.
+The durability and life of dynamically-loaded welded steel structures is determined in many cases by the welds, in particular the weld transitions.
+Through selective treatment of the transitions (grinding, abrasive blasting, hammering, etc.), the durability of many designs increase significantly.
+Hammering methods have proven to be particularly effective treatment methods and were extensively studied and developed within the joint project REFRESH.
+The HiFIT (also called HFMI, High Frequency Mechanical Impact) process is such a hammering method that is universally applicable, requires only low-tech equipment, and offers high reproducibility and the possibility for quality control.